National Pest Management Association

 The National Pest Management Association (NPMA), is a non-profit trade association founded in 1933 that aims to represent the interests of the professional pest management and pest control industries in the United States.

 The NPMA is headquartered in Fairfax, Virginia.

 Organization

 The policy-making body of NPMA is governed by the board of directors.
-As of 2023, it has a membership of nearly 5,000 members worldwide.
+As of 2026, it has a membership of over 4,000 company members worldwide.

 Activities

 Members have access to accredited continuing education, technical resources, pest management research and reporting, and business service discounts.
 Its technical department provides pest identification and treatment recommendations.
 The NPMA government affairs staff provides consultation on legislative and regulatory issues that impact pest management companies.

 Community relations

 As the NPMA’s consumer education arm, the Professional Pest Management Alliance (PPMA) educates home and business owners about health and property risks associated with pests.
 It has developed educational resources such as PestWorld, an information repository on pest identification and management, and PestWorld for Kids as a scholastic resource.

 NPMA also funds scientific research in entomology within the area of community pest control through its affiliated Pest Management Foundation.
 It provides research on pest populations and treatment options including bed bugs, cockroaches, and brown marmorated stink bugs.